 4) Creating a harness to extract an injured person from a bad location

-5) Making a tourniquet, sling or splint
+5) Making a sling or splint

 And those are just a few of the ways to use the paracord when it’s all together!
 Take out the nylon cords inside the paracord (the “guts”) and now you have finer strong string to use in a variety of ways: